orcema/node-red-google-notify/README.md

 With this node you can cast text notification to any google cast device (e.g. google home, chrome cast ...)
 The text of the **msg.payload** is converted to mp3 audio and stored in the cache folder.
 Each cast device has it's own local media server.
 Thus the google cast device plays the mp3 notification from your device hosting node-red.

-The played message is the available to anyone by calling the url.
+The played message is then available to anyone by calling the url.
-If you play the notifiation ** this is a test** the you will find a file in the cache folder named like
+If you play the notifiation ** this is a test** then you will find a file in the cache folder named like
 ```
 THIS_IS_A_TEST-en-slow.mp3
 ```